 “We measure how much infrared light was being emitted by the planet as it rotates 360 degrees on its axis,” he said.
 “Infrared light tells you the temperature of something and where the hotter and cooler parts of this planet are — on Earth, it’s not hottest at noon; it’s hottest a couple of hours into the afternoon.
 But on this planet, it’s actually hottest just about at noon.
 We see most of the infrared light coming from the part of the planet when its star is straight overhead and a lot less from other parts of the planet.”

-Readings of the the planet’s temperature is seen as a way to characterize its atmosphere.
+Readings of the planet’s temperature are seen as a way to characterize its atmosphere.

 “The planet is much cooler than we expected, which suggests that it is reflecting away much of the incident starlight that hits it, presumably due to dayside clouds,” said co-author Nicolas Cowan of the Institute for Research on Exoplanets (iREx) and McGill University in Montreal, who helped in the analysis and interpretation of the thermal phase curve measurements.
 “The planet also doesn’t transport much heat to its nightside, but we think we understand that: The starlight that is absorbed is likely absorbed high in the atmosphere, from whence the energy is quickly radiated back to space.”